wminshew/emrysdocs/content/docs/installation.md

 **Security**<br>
 To further isolate containers from your host machine, we suggest taking the following pre-cautions.
 While we believe the security settings enabled by default are sufficient, when it comes to security the more layers the better.

+**Docker user mapping**.
 Enable [user re-mapping to docker](https://docs.docker.com/engine/security/userns-remap/).
 All containers are executed as unprivileged users with all linux capabilities dropped and the [no-new-privileges](https://www.projectatomic.io/blog/2016/03/no-new-privs-docker/) security flag enabled.
 In the unlikely event the process were to escalate itself to a privileged user within the container, the docker user re-mapping means the process still wouldn't be privileged on your host machine.

 	# add "userns-remap": "default" to /etc/docker/daemon.json, then restart dockerd
 	# should look like: